fohrloop/venvlink/README.md

 and the rest you can use normally.
 Note that virtual environments in the centralized folder will have the same python version which was used to create the virtual environment in the first place. **Note**: Knowing which python version is used in which virtual environment in reponsibilities of the user (use wise venv names, if needed).

+### 🚫🔮 no magic

+`venvlink` is a really simple tool.
+All it does is
+- Runs `python -m venv projname`, inside the centralized venv folder
+- Creates `activate` scripts inside your project dir, that act as proxies ("links") for the real activate scripts.

+In addition there are some convenience scripts, for removing a venv or overwriting a proxy activate script.
+But that's about it.

 # Installing
 ### Requirements